 In this iDriveSoCal Podcast, we profile Ontario VW’s newest team member.
 Formerly of both Puente Hills and Pasadena Volkswagen; Shant shares his love or the VW brand and why he chose Ontario VW as his new home.

-And Shant is highly accessible – you can call him on his cell any time: 626-710-6455, or email him SBashian [at] OntarioVW [dot] com.
+And Shant is highly accessible – you can email him SBashian [at] OntarioVW [dot] com.
 He loves meeting new customers that inevitably become his friends.
 Click play below to hear the details from Shant himself!

 Recorded August 21, 2018 in Ontario, CA